risvicky/tutorial_14_oct_25.github.io/README.md

-# gro_tutorial_introduction.github.io
+# GROMACS Tutorial: Introduction
-This tutorial page is for the Introduction into Molecular Dynamics using GROMACS.
+This tutorial page is for the Introduction to Molecular Dynamics using GROMACS.

+Session: Tuesday,